emard/ulx3s/examples/blinky/README.md

 ![bitfile location](./images/diamond-bitfile-location.PNG )

-You can open a DOS command prompt simply by typing CMD in the path, and press enter:
+You can open a DOS command prompt at the location of the binary file simply by typing CMD in the path, and press enter:

 ![bitfile location command prompt](./images/diamond-bitfile-location-cmd.PNG )